tkhduracell/garmin-grafana/README.md

 - If you want to bind mount the docker volumes for the `garmin-fetch-data` container, please keep in mind that the script runs with the internal user `appuser` with uid and gid set as 1000.
 So please chown the bind mount folder accordingly as stated in the above instructions.
 Also, `grafana` container requires the bind mount folders to be owned by `472:472` and `influxdb:1.11` container requires the bind mount folders to be owned by `1500:1500`.
 If none of this solves the `Permission Denied` issue for you, you can change the bind mount folder permission as `777` with `chmod -R 777 garminconnect-tokens`.
 Another solutiuon could be to add `user: root` in the container configuration to run it as root instead of default `appuser` (this option has security considerations)

 - If the Activities details (GPS, Pace, HR, Altitude) are not appearing on the dashboard, make sure to select an Activity listed on the top left conner of the Dashboard (In the `Activity with GPS` variable dropdown).
 If you see no values are available there, but in the log you see the activities are being pulled successfully, then it's due to a Grafana Bug.
 Go to the dashboard variable settings, and please ensure the correct datasource is selected for the variable and the query is set to `SHOW TAG VALUES FROM "ActivityGPS" WITH KEY = "ActivitySelector" WHERE $timeFilter`.
 Once you set this properly after the dashboard import, the values should show up correctly in the dropdown and you will be able to select specific Activity and view it's stats on the dashboard.

+- Missing the battery levels data on the dashboard?
+Check out the section titled `Collecting periodic watch battery levels` to know how to set it up.

 ## Credits